Tuesday, February 27, 2018

 It's a little strange to read The Advocate referring to a pedophile as having a "gay sensibility" after the attacks on Kevin Spacey for coming out as gay while responding to an accusation that he climbed on top of a 14-year-old boy.

 Now McGowan is smearing actors who appeared in Woody Allen movies.
 She attacked Justin Timberlake for appearing in The Wonderwheel.
-The accusations against Allen have been proven false---in Salva's case the crime was on videotaped.
+The accusations against Allen have been proven false---in Salva's case the crime was on videotape.
 There's something wrong with McGowan.

 Natalie Wood: New evidence probably false